 Lenders approval decision is primarily based on borrowers creditworthiness, And as new bed and breakfasts business owner, you might not have one.
 But that doesn’t mean that you can’t secure capital.
-SBA Microloans are the most suitable options especially for startups, which provide loan amounts up to $50,000.
-To qualify for SBA Microloans, you need to have a strong personal credit.
+SBA Microloans are the most suitable options especially for startups, which provide loans amounts up to $50,000.
+To qualify for SBA Microloans, you need to have strong personal credit.

 Like all other SBA loan types, Microloans also take a lot of time for approval.
 However, with their favorable terms, they’re worth to apply for.